 This book provides mostly correspondences and ritual ideas.
 Contains a few of her poems, which are rather good.
-And, of course, it offers several rituals and days of importance throughout the year.
+And, of course, it offers several rituals/spells and days of importance throughout the year.

 I was scared to buy this book at first thinking it was just some of the usual hype.
 However, while at the book store, it was recommended by a gentleman who said two women in his life were very moved by it and that it is truly something all women ought to read.
 This book is absolutely wonderful for women.
 It discusses media, cultural, and personal effects on women and how it all consequently affects our treatment of our bodies.